tomogden/md-docs/ward_announce.md

 The purpose of the meeting is to instruct and inspire priesthood holders in their duties (and to eat donuts together).<br />
 <br />
 **DC Temple Parking Reservations**<br />
-Saturday, June 11, 2022<br />
-@ **<br />
-Open for friends that would like to attend the open house.
+Saturday, June 11, 2022Open for friends that would like to attend the open house.
 Visit www.dctemple.org for additional information.<br />
 www.dctemple.org<br />
 <br />
 <br />